TigrinyaNLP/TigrinyaNLP.github.io/docs/about.md

 # SeReT Foundation - Language Team
 ---
 ## Goal
-- Improving Tigrinya's footprint in the digital world.
+- **Strengthening Tigrinya’s digital presence.
+Empower its speakers with AI-driven technology.**  By developing language processing tools, machine translation systems, speech recognition, and other AI-powered applications, we can bridge the digital gap and ensure Tigrinya remains relevant in the modern technological landscape.
+Expanding digital resources in Tigrinya will not only enhance accessibility and communication but also foster innovation, inclusion, and cultural preservation for future generations.

 ## Members
 - Dr. Biniam Gebremichael
-- Ermias Zerazion
+- Eng.
+Ermias Zerazion
-- Simon Mebrahtu
+- Eng.
+Simon Mebrahtu
-- Semere Habte
+- Eng.
+Semere Habte
-- Kibreab Yohannes
+- Eng.
+Kibreab Yohannes
-- Yosias Kiflu
+- Eng.
+Yosias Kiflu
 - Dr. Tadesse Zemicheal